-- Hataitai to City walkway (commuter link track) - Newtown to Hataitai walkway (commuter link track) - Te Ahumairangi Hill (commuter link track) - Makara Peak Mountain Bike Park all tracks down, but uphill restricted to the 4WD tracks - Skyline Walkway from Makara Peak to Old Coach Road, includes 4WD tracks at Chartwell and Sirsi Terrace - · Old Coach Road - South coast (Te Kopahou) along coast line and the Tip Track and Red Rocks Track) - Spicer Forest Road and through to Tawa (Chastudon Place) and Broken Hill Road, Porirua - Sanctuary Fence Line 4WD track.
+- Hataitai to City walkway (commuter link track) - Newtown to Hataitai walkway (commuter link track) - Te Ahumairangi Hill (commuter link track) - Makara Peak Mountain Bike Park downhill tracks north of Snake Charmer, and restricted to uphill on the 4WD tracks.
+(Not open to e-bikes: Koru, Sally Alley, Nikau, Leaping Lizard and Possum Bait Line, as these cannot be accessed from the 4WD tracks) - Skyline Walkway from Makara Peak to Old Coach Road, includes 4WD tracks at Chartwell and Sirsi Terrace - Old Coach Road - South coast (Te Kopahou) along coastline and the Tip Track and Red Rocks Track - Spicer Forest Road and through to Tawa (Chastudon Place) and Broken Hill Road, Porirua - Sanctuary Fenceline, through to Wrights Hill via 4WD tracks only.

 The list of tracks approved for e-bikes will be updated with deletions/additions approved by the Council at the conclusion of any review process.
-Any updates will be sted on the Council's website.

-Please refer to www.wellington.govt.nz
+Any updates will be posted on the Council's website.
+Please refer to wellington.govt.nz

-Schedule D:

-Open space areas and tracks open to horse riding (last updated April 2016)
+Schedule D: Open space areas and tracks open to horse riding (last updated April 2016)

 - Woodburn Reserve

-- Old Coach Road, (Johnsonville Ohariu Valley)
+- Old Coach Road, (Johnsonville-Ohariu Valley)

-- Te Kopahou, south coast
+- Te Kopahou south coast

 - 944 Ohariu Valley Road

-- Spicer Forest (selected tracks only)
+- Spicer Forest (selected tracks only).

-Current leased horse grazing areas see Appendix 4
+Current leased horse grazing areas see - Appendix 4

 - Glenside Reserve

 - Happy Valley (Tawatawa Reserve)

 - Houghton Valley (Sinclair Park and Play Area)

 - Chartwell Drive, Crofton Downs (Kilmister Block)

 - 300 Makara Road, Makara

-- 329 & 360 Makara Road, Makara
+- 329 & 360 Makara Road, Makara.

 The list of tracks and grazing areas for horses will be updated with deletions/additions approved by the Council at the conclusion of any review process.
 Any updates will be posted on the Council's website.
-Please refer to www.wellington.govt.nz
+Please refer to wellington.govt.nz

-6. Key Initiatives
+6. Key initiatives

 The following six initiatives are proposals that will be aimed for over the life of this plan (10 years).
 Some are already occurring in parts, but others require negotiation over private land, which means there are risks involved in their implementation.
 The order of listing includes high, medium and low priorities.
-The priority rating is based on the following: significance within the network, linkage, connectivity, demand, diversity of use, associated risk of gaining legal access/easements and overall strategic alignment.
+The priority rating is based on the following: significance within the network, linkage, connectivity, demand, diversity of use, associated risk of gaining legal access/ easements and overall strategic alignment.